Affitor

 const newUser = await createUser({ email, password });

-const customerCode = req.cookies.affitor_customer;
+const clickId = req.cookies.affitor_click_id;

-await fetch('https://api.affitor.com/api/tracking/lead', {
+await fetch('https://api.affitor.com/api/v1/track/lead', {

 method: 'POST',